Ray Scott (sportscaster): Later life and career

 CBS dismissed Scott in 1974, replacing him with his color commentator, Summerall.
 He was subsequently employed as a local radio announcer by the Kansas City Chiefs (1974–75), Tampa Bay Buccaneers (1976–77), and Minnesota Vikings (1978–82).
 Scott also served as a narrator for the NFL Films Game of the Week in the 1970s and called play-by-play of Phoenix Suns basketball in 1974–75, syndicated broadcasts of Penn State football from 1975–81, the USFL's Arizona Wranglers in 1983 and 1984, and the Portland Breakers in the 1985 season.
 In 1988, Scott was one of several veteran announcers to call some September NFL telecasts for NBC, while many of the network's regular broadcasters were working at that year's Summer Olympics in Seoul.

 Scott also called UCLA, Arizona, Arizona State, Minnesota, and Nebraska football in the '80s; broadcast college basketball and golf at various points in his career; and teamed with Patrick Ryan while doing high school and college football in and around Billings, Montana.
 From 1986 to 1988, he called the annual Peach Bowl game for the Mizlou Television Network; at the same time, he was a sportscaster at KTVK in Phoenix, having wintered in Arizona since 1968.
 In the later years of his life he hosted a syndicated talk show on the short-lived SportsAmerica Radio Network.
 In addition to sportscasting, Scott also read newscasts at WCCO-FM in Minneapolis in the late 1970s and early '80s.
 He also broadcast Saint John's University in Collegeville, Minnesota in the late 1980s and thru the 1990s.

+Family & Personal life / Death

 Scott died in 1998 at age 78 in Minneapolis following a long illness.
-He was survived by his second wife, Bonnie, and his first wife, Eda and their five children.
+He was survived by his second wife, Bonnie, and his first wife, Eda and their five children, including a son Patrick Scott, who resides in Ramsey County, Minnesota and broadcasts with Sheriff Bob Fletcher during their "Live On Patrol" podcast that streams on Facebook and YouTube each Friday night.